oracle-livelabs/apex/employee-onboarding/2-data-load/2-data-load.md

 ## Introduction

 This lab walks you through the database objects required for Employee Onboarding.
-In this task, you'll use SQ scripts to execute a script for creating database tables and inserting data in the tables.
-This script defines tables for an Employee Onboarding app, including Employees, Departments, Employee Trainings, and more.
+In this task, you'll use SQL scripts to execute a script for creating database objects and inserting data in the tables.
+This script defines tables, package and procedure for an Employee Onboarding app, including Employees, Departments, Employee Trainings, and more.
 Once executed, you can review the tables in the Object Browser.

 Estimated Time: 5 minutes